-This should be interpreted as follows: function append() is called on list pets with input 'guinea pig'.
+What this notation means is that function append() is called on list pets with input 'guinea pig'.
 The effect of executing the statement pets.append('guinea pig') is that the input argument 'guinea pig' is added at the end of list pets.